-We estimate that the net proceeds from the sale of common stock offered by us will be approximately \$[•] million after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriter's over-allotment option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds will be approximately \$[•] million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from sale of Units offered by us will be approximately \$5.4 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and based on a public offering price of \$0.15 per Class A Unit and \$1,000 per Class B Unit.
+If the underwriter's overallotment option is exercised in full, we estimate that our net proceeds will be approximately \$6.2 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and based on a public offering price of \$0.15 per Class A Unit and \$1,000 per Class B Unit.